-Chiropractic theory has based itself on “subluxations,” or vertebrae that have shifted position in the spine.
+Chiropractic theory has based itself on “subluxations,” or shifts in position of vertebrae in the spine.
 These subluxations are said to affect nerve outflow and cause disease in various organs.
 A chiropractic treatment is done to "put back in" these "popped out" vertebrae.
 For this reason, it is called an “adjustment.”

 However, no real evidence has ever been presented showing that a given chiropractic treatment alters the position of any vertebrae.
 In addition, there is no real evidence that impairment of nerve outflow is a major contributor to common illnesses, or that spinal manipulation changes nerve outflow in such a way as to affect organ function.

 Other theories suggest that chiropractic manipulation may relieve pain by “loosening” vertebrae that have become immobile rather than by changing their position.
-In addition, the sudden movements of manipulation may alter the response patterns of nerves in the spine, again relieving pain.
+In addition, it is believed that sudden movements of manipulation may alter the response patterns of nerves in the spine, again relieving pain.